 Running a small business takes a combination of skill, experience, and luck.
 That said, almost one-third of all startups fail because they run out of cash, so ensuring you get a good deal when you’re hiring is valuable.
-After all, more than half of businesses fail within five years, often for preventable reasons.
+After all, more than half of small businesses fail within five years, often for preventable reasons.

 With that in mind, here’s a Hatchwise review to help you decide whether this is the right hiring site for your design needs.